-At the Annual Meeting, you will vote on the election of seven directors.
+At the Annual Meeting, you will vote on the election of nine directors.
 Each nominee elected will serve as a director until the next annual meeting of stockholders and until his or her successor is duly elected and qualified, or until his or her death, resignation or removal from office.
-Each of the following nominees has served as a director since our 2021 annual meeting of stockholders.
+Each of the following nominees other than Venkatesh Durvasula and Mary Hager who both joined our board in 2022, has served as a director since our 2022 annual meeting of stockholders.
+Mr. Durvasula was referred to us by our investment bankers and Ms. Hager was referred to us by one of our current directors.
 Each nominee has been nominated for reelection at the Annual Meeting by our board of directors in accordance with our established nomination procedures discussed in this proxy statement.

-Your board of directors unanimously recommends a vote "FOR" all seven nominees listed for election as directors.
+Your board of directors unanimously recommends a vote "FOR" all nine nominees listed for election as directors.

-Nominee Information About Nominee Frank C. McDowell Chairman of the Board Director Since 2008; Board Chair Since 2017 Age 73 Former President, Chief Executive Officer and Director of BRE Properties, Inc. (formerly NYSE: BRE), a self-administered equity REIT, from 1995 until his retirement in 2004.
+Nominee Information About Nominee Former President, Chief Executive Officer and Director of BRE Properties, Inc. (formerly NYSE: BRE), a self-administered equity REIT, from 1995 until his retirement in 2004.
 Prior to joining BRE, Mr. McDowell was Chairman and Chief Executive Officer of Cardinal Realty Services, Inc., an owner/operator of multifamily housing.
 Before joining Cardinal Realty, Mr. McDowell had served as head of real estate at First Interstate Bank of Texas and Allied Bancshares.
 Additionally, Mr. McDowell was a licensed CPA in Texas for twenty years.
-Mr. McDowell brings to the board extensive experience as a Chief Executive Officer of a public company within the real estate sector.
+Frank C. McDowell Chairman of the Board Director Since 2008; Board Chair Since 2017 Age 74 Mr. McDowell brings to the board extensive experience as a Chief Executive Officer of a public company within the real estate sector.
 He is very familiar with the public markets, including dealing with analysts and institutional investors as well as an in-depth working knowledge of various financial structures and the capital raising process.
 In addition he has expertise in strategic planning, establishing and managing compensation for senior real estate executives, and in other financial matters given his background as a CPA.
 These skills make him well suited to serve as Chair of the Board and a member of both the Nominating and Corporate Governance Committee and the Compensation Committee.
-Kelly H. Barrett Director Director Since 2016 Age 57 Prior to her retirement in 2018, Ms. Barrett was employed by The Home Depot (NYSE:HD) for sixteen years, serving in various roles including Senior Vice President - Home Services, Vice President Corporate Controller, Senior Vice President of Enterprise Program Management, and Vice President of Internal Audit and Corporate Compliance.
+Kelly H. Barrett Director Director Since 2016 Age 58 Prior to her retirement in 2018, Ms. Barrett was employed by The Home Depot (NYSE:HD) for sixteen years, serving in various roles including Senior Vice President - Home Services, Vice President Corporate Controller, Senior Vice President of Enterprise Program Management, and Vice President of Internal Audit and Corporate Compliance.
 Prior to her employment by The Home Depot, Ms. Barrett was employed by Cousins Properties Incorporated for eleven years in various financial roles, ultimately including that of Chief Financial Officer.
 During that time, she was very active in the National Association of Real Estate Investment Trusts (NAREIT) as an Accounting Committee Co-Chairperson and member of the Best Financial Practices Council as well as the Real Estate Group of Atlanta.
 She has been a licensed CPA in Georgia for over thirty years.
-In addition, Ms. Barrett currently serves as a director, Audit Committee Chair, and member of the Compensation Committee of The Aaron's Company, Inc. (NYSE:AAN); director and member of both the Audit and Compensation Committees of Americold Realty Trust
+In addition, Ms. Barrett currently serves as a director, Audit Committee Chair, and member of the Compensation Committee of The Aaron's Company, Inc. (NYSE:AAN); director and member of both the Audit and Compensation Committees of Americold Realty Trust (NYSE:COLD); and director and member of the Compensation Committee and